Box back against

 Skill Practice

-Learn and practice footwork, balance, and boxing basics on bags and mitts.
-We also add fun drills to improve coordination, reaction, and voice projection.
+Footwork, balance, and boxing basics on bags and mitts.
+Fun drills that build coordination, reaction, and voice projection.

 Strength & Conditioning

-Safe, progressive exercises like sit-to-stand, rows, presses, and light resistance work build strength and power.
+Safe, progressive exercises like sit-to-stand, rows, presses, and light resistance work to build strength and power.

 Cool-Down & Recovery